apace100/origins-docs/docs/guides/data/define_origin.md

 }
 ```

 This is the JSON file defining our new _Supermorph_ origin.
 We put it in `data/originsuperpack/origins/supermorph.json`.
 In general, the file location should be as follows: `data/<namespace>/origins/<path>.json`.
-You can also use the namespace `origins` and the name of an existing origin, such as `avian`, in order to override the origin defined by the default mod: `data/origins/origins/avian.json`.
+You can also use the namespace `origins` and the name of an existing origin, such as `avian`, in order to override the origin defined by the default mod: `data/origins/origins/avian.json`. **But do remember to add a `loading_priority` field to the file that is higher than the original origin's** (for all origins that come with the base mod, that value is `0`).

-When you put the file in the correct file structure of a data pack and put it into a world (either when you create the world, or after the world is loaded drag it into the world's `datapacks` folder), the new origin still does not appear (at least not in v0.3.0 and above)!
+When you put the file in the correct file structure of a data pack and put it into a world (either when you create the world, or after the world is loaded drag it into the world's `datapacks` folder), the new origin still does not appear!
 Why? **Layers.**

 The new origin still needs to be added to the origin layer.
-Layers are Origins' way of allowing players to have multiple origins.
+Layers are the way that Origins has to allow players to have multiple origins.
 By default, there is only one layer, `origins:origin`.
 If you wanted, you could create your own layer and allow players to select a second origin!
 Here's how to add our origin to the default origin layer though: we need to create a layer file with the same ID of the layer we want to add to.
 This means our file should be located in `data/origins/origin_layers/origin.json`.
 The file content would then look like this:

 ```json
 {